binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 With the shift to the Cloud, AppSec has become more important than it used to be, recognised and discussed:

 * Previously in this chapter by the number two issue of the [CSP Customer Responsibility](#cloud-identify-risks-shared-responsibility-model-csp-customer-responsibility) of the Shared Responsibility Model
-* In the [Application Security](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-countermeasures-docker-application-security) subsection of Docker in the VPS chapter of Holistic Info-Sec for Web Developers Fascicle 1
+* In the Application Security subsection of my [Docker Security book](https://binarymist.io/publication/docker-security/)
-* Entirely in the next chapter (Web Applications)
+* Entirely in the [Web Applications chapter](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications) of Holistic Info-Sec for Web Developers, Fascicle 1

 In general, as discussed in the [Shared Responsibility Model](#cloud-identify-risks-shared-responsibility-model), the dedicated security resources, focus, awareness, engagement of our major CSPs are usually greater than most organisations have access to.
 This pushes the target areas for the attackers further up the tree.
 People, followed by AppSec, represent the lowest hanging fruit for the attackers.